 If you are a journalist and you would like to contact one of our press attachés or attend the event, click here.

 For journalists who are unable to attend the event, we can provide royalty-free high-resolution digital photos and DVCAM video footage (conditions apply).

 For journalists who are unable to attend the event in person, we can provide royalty-free high-resolution digital photos and video images (DVCAM rushes) (conditions apply).

 A production manager, editor-in-chief, head operators and film editors ensure the production of daily footage that is sent via satellite to media around the world (USA, Canada, Europe, Morocco…), working in close collaboration with television broadcasters present on location to develop a pool of open-access images.

 Each day a helicopter and 4×4 media vehicles capture images at the heart of the action.
 Each evening, at the bivouac, a sand-proof, air-conditioned editing room provides a protected workspace for journalists and film editors.

 A team of photographers spends long days capturing the action in pictures.

-The bank of images collected is combined with a database, making it possible to respond to specific photo requests within minutes.
+The bank of images collected is collated into a database.
 A high-speed satellite link at the bivouac allows immediate transfer of photos for publication.
 A dedicated team of technicians sorts, classifies and indexes more than a thousand photos every day.

-The teams’ progress can be followed live on an interactive map on the Rallye website, thanks to a satellite transmitter installed in every vehicle.
+The teams can be followed live on an interactive map on the Rallye website, thanks to a satellite transmitter installed in every vehicle.
 Regular news bulletins are released to keep internet users up to date with the latest news.